Intellindust-AI-Lab/SKEL-CF/docs/SETUP.md

 ## ⚙️ Advanced setup

 ### Pretrained Camera Model Checkpoint & ViTPose Backbone Checkpoint
-Download **backbone** from OneDrive and place it under the data_inputs/ directory.
+You should download the pretrained checkpoint " cam_model_cleaned.ckpt" from the [CameraHMR](https://camerahmr.is.tue.mpg.de), it's called "HumanFov Model" on their website, with a size about 768 MB.
+Also, you should download vitpose_backbone.pth from [VITPOSE](https://github.com/ViTAE-Transformer/ViTPose) with simple decoder (about 2.35GB), we use vitpose-H as baseline, you can also choose S/B/L model if you don't have enough VRAM, and place them under the data_inputs/backone directory.
 The file structure will be as follows:

     data_inputs/
     └── backbone/